solodev/cloud-documentation/src/quickstart/digital/recaptcha/index.md

 ## Billing Information

-Before installing reCAPTCHA, you need a Google Account and setup your billing information.
+Before installing reCAPTCHA, you will need a Google Account to set up your billing information.

 1. Go to the [Google Cloud Console](https://console.cloud.google.com/).
 If you don't have a Google Account, [create a new account](https://accounts.google.com/signup).